FanamyWirato/CreateWiki/Change-Recipes.md

 	]
 }
 ```
+*Note: chance is optional and 1.0 by default*

 Run `/reload` and you should see this recipe in JEI (if you have installed JEI), or just try it.